 See the picture below for an overview.

 You may have noticed that after the initial setup, all further communication between stages is carried out by a locally created config file.
 The reason for this is due to the fact that environment changes can only propagate in one direction, from parent to child.
-Since most of the setup is done by external executables that would be unacceptable, so the config file was introduced
+Since most of the setup is done by external executables that would be unacceptable, the config file was introduced.

 Some of the stages are pretty self explanatory, but most need further details.
 In particular: